-- (4) A complaint may be made by a person ("A") on behalf of another person ("B") but only if the Commission is satisfied, as regards the particular complaint, that A has B's authority to make the complaint on B's behalf. - (5) If the complainer is acting in a special capacity the complaint must specify that capacity. - (6) A complaint will not be accepted (unless the Commission considers that the circumstances are exceptional) if it is made more than 1 year after the professional misconduct, unsatisfactory professional conduct or conviction suggested by it appears to have occurred, or the professional services suggested by it to have been inadequate appear to have been provided. - (7) In determining whether the period of 1 year mentioned in paragraph (6) has elapsed, there is to be disregarded any time during which the complainer was, in the opinion of the Commission, excusably unaware- - (a) of the professional misconduct, unsatisfactory professional conduct or conviction in question, or - (b) of the inadequacy of the professional services in question. - (8) On a complaint being accepted, the Commission is to send a copy of it to each of the parties.
+- (4) A complaint may be made by a person ("A") on behalf of another person ("B") but only if the Commission is satisfied, as regards the particular complaint, that A has B's authority to make the complaint on B's behalf. - (5) If the complainer is acting in a special capacity the complaint must specify that capacity. - (6) Subject to the provisions contained in Rule 4(8): - (a) A complaint alleging professional misconduct, unsatisfactory professional conduct or a conviction, will not be accepted if, in the opinion of the Commission, it is made more than 1 year after the alleged occurrence of the professional misconduct, unsatisfactory professional conduct or conviction complained of. - (b) A complaint made by a client alleging inadequate professional services, i.e. where professional services have been provided by a practitioner in connection with any matter in which the practitioner has been instructed by the client, will not be accepted if, in the opinion of the Commission, the complaint is made more than 1 year after the date on which any services in respect of that matter were last provided to that client. - (c) A complaint made by a third party alleging inadequate professional services, i.e. where the professional services have been provided by a practitioner in connection with any matter in which the practitioner has not been instructed by the complainer, will not be accepted if, in the opinion of the Commission, the complaint is made more than 1 year after the alleged occurrence of the specific act or omission complained of. - (7) In determining whether the period of 1 year mentioned in sub-paragraph (6) has elapsed, there is to be disregarded any time during which the complainer was, in the opinion of the Commission, excusably unaware of the alleged: - (a) professional misconduct, unsatisfactory professional conduct or conviction; - (b) inadequate professional services. - (8) Notwithstanding sub-paragraphs (6) and (7), the Commission may proceed to take preliminary steps and further action as regards a complaint that has not been made within the Commission's time limits if there are, in the opinion of the Commission: - (a) exceptional reasons why the complaint was not made sooner or; - (b) exceptional circumstances relating to the nature of the complaint or; - (c) the circumstances are such that the Commission considers it to be in the public interest so to proceed. - (9) On a complaint being accepted, the Commission is to send a copy of it to each of the parties.